newrelic/terraform-provider-newrelic/website/docs/d/service_level_alert_helper.html.markdown

 ## Example Usage

-Firstly set up your service level objective, we recommend to use local variables for the `target` and `time_window.rolling.count`, as they are also necessary for the helper.
+Firstly set up your service level objective, we recommend using local variables for the `target` and `time_window.rolling.count`, as they are also necessary for the helper.

 ```hcl
 locals {